Hostile359/sinterp/README.md

-My project fot Programming subject
+My project for Programming subject